cavemanloverboy/ipc-server/README.md

 ### Messages

 This server uses `bincode` for the serialization and deserialization of messages.
-First implement the `IpcServerCommand` for your message
+First, you must implement the `IpcServerCommand` for your message

 ```rust
 pub trait IpcServerCommand: Serialize + for<'a> Deserialize<'a> + std::fmt::Debug {